magento/devdocs/guides/v2.1/config-guide/multi-master/multi-master.md

 #### Next step

-*	If you have not installed components or put Magento into production: <a href="{{ site.gdeurl }}config-guide/multi-master/multi-master_masterdb.html">Automatically configure master databases</a>
+*	If you have not installed components or put Magento into production: <a href="{{ site.gdeurl21 }}config-guide/multi-master/multi-master_masterdb.html">Automatically configure master databases</a>
 *	If Magento is already in production or if you've already installed components: []()